- What is ORCID?

 - Check if you do not have an ORCID iD yet.
 If you are not sure, search your name directly in ORCID.

-- Include any spelling variations and variants of your name in your profile.
+- Include any spelling variations and variants of your name in your record.

-- As a general rule: The more information you include, the more convincing will your profile be.
+- As a general rule: The more information you include, the more convincing your record will be.

 Synchronising your publications